 - If your height is between 170 and 185 cm, your board should be 7.2″ (218 cm),

 - and, If yoir height is more than 185 cm, your board should be 7.6″ (229 cm).

 Also, you need to consider your weight, to determine the volume of the boards in litters.
 The volume in litters, for beginners, is recommended at least 36 litters.

 That would be determined by the lenght, width and thickness.

-The width of the board is measured from rail to rail (edge to edge), and the wider your board be, more stable will be, thereby, will be easier to stand up and ride your waves. 🙂
+The width of the board is measured from rail to rail (edge to edge), and the wider your board is, more stable will be, thereby, will be easier to stand up and ride your waves.

 For beginners the width recommended is 19 to 22 inches.

-The thicknes determines the flotability.
-The thicker your board is, more will float and you’ll have more stability to stand up.
+The thickness determines the floatability.
+The thicker your board is, more will float and you’ll have more balance to stand up.
 And also, the waves pushed you more easily (you’ll have to paddle less).

 I recommend the thickness of your board be of 2 to 3 inches.

 Your surf level and fitness regarding the surfboard